kdmayer/PointER/README.md

 ## Setup Instructions

-Git Clone repo to your local machine.
+Clone repo to your local machine.
 Navigate into root directory.

 To get started, initialize and activate the environment with